 According to Dousa, aid to Ukraine will increase to at least 10 billion kronor next year, which according to him is close to 20 percent of Sweden's total aid.

-He says that Sweden must therefore prioritize, and that this is the last such priority.
+He says that Sweden must therefore prioritize, and that this is such a priority.

-The money has to come from somewhere to balance the budget, he says.
+The money has to come from somewhere to balance the budget.

-According to Benjamin Dousa, aid to some African countries has not always had the effect the government wanted.
-He believes that the aid has sometimes been downright harmful.
+According to Dousa, aid to some African countries has not always had the effect the government wanted.
+He believes that the aid has sometimes been downright harmful, mentioning Tanzania, among others, which has received Swedish aid since 1962.

 In the name of honesty, let's be blunt about the fact that several countries, especially in Africa, have built in a dependency on aid, which may have led to them not reforming themselves as much as we would have liked to see.